-For State/Tribal grantees, the Prevention Strategies Inventory State/ Tribal (PSI-ST), Training Exit Survey State/Tribal (TES-ST), Referral Network Survey (RNS) and Training Utilization and Preservation-Interview (TUP-I) described below are revised versions of instruments that previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use.
-The Training Exit Survey-Cover Page State/Tribal (TES-CP-ST), Early Identification, Referral and Follow up Aggregate Screening Form (EIRF-S) and the Early Identification, Referral and Follow up Analysis (EIRF) are data abstraction activities utilizing existing data sources.
+For State/Tribal grantees, the Prevention Strategies Inventory State/ Tribal (PSI ST), Training Exit Survey State/Tribal (TES ST), Referral Network Survey (RNS) and Training Utilization and Preservation-Interview (TUP-I) described below are revised versions of instruments that previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use.
 The Training Utilization and Preservation-Survey (TUP-S) is proposed as a new data collection instrument.

-Prevention Strategies Inventory-State/Tribal (PSI-ST)-Revised.
+• Prevention Strategies Inventory-State/Tribal (PSI ST)-Revised.
 The Prevention Strategies Inventory will collect information on the suicide prevention strategies that grantees have developed and utilized.
 Prevention strategies include outreach and awareness, gatekeeper training, assessment and referral training for mental health professionals and hotline staff, lifeskills development programs, screening programs, hotlines and helplines, means restriction, policies and protocols for intervention and postvention, coalitions and partnerships, and direct services and traditional healing practices.
 Baseline data will be collected from the State/ Tribal grantees at the beginning of their grant cycle.
-Thereafter, they will complete the PSI-ST on a quarterly basis over the duration of their grant period.
-Baseline data will be collected on information on the types of prevention strategies grantees have developed and utilized, and the followup data collection asks the grantees to update the information they have provided on a quarterly basis over the period of the grant.
-On average, 48 State/Tribal grantees will fill out the PSI-ST per year.
+Thereafter, they will complete the PSI ST on a quarterly basis over the duration of their grant period.
+Baseline data will be collected on information on the types of prevention strategies grantees have developed and utilized, and the follow-up data collection asks the grantees to update the information they have provided on a quarterly basis over the period of the grant.
+On average, 48 State/Tribal grantees will fill out the PSI ST per year.
 One respondent from each site will be responsible for completing the survey.
 The survey will take approximately 45 minutes; however, the number of products, services and activities implemented under each strategy will determine the number of items each respondent will complete.
-The PSI-ST primarily has multiple choice questions with several open-ended questions.
+The PSI ST primarily has multiple-choice questions with several open-ended questions.

-Training Exit Survey State-Tribal Version (TES-ST)-Revised.
-The TES-ST will be administered to all participants in suicide prevention training activities immediately following their training experience in order to assess the content of the training, the participants' intended use of the skills and knowledge learned and satisfaction with the training experience.
+Training Exit Survey State-Tribal Version (TES ST)-Revised.
+The TES ST will be administered to all participants in suicide prevention training activities immediately following their training experience in order to assess the content of the training, the participants' intended use of the skills and knowledge learned and satisfaction with the training experience.
 The survey will also contain modules with questions tailored to specific types of training.
-It is estimated that approximately 94,848 trainees per year will respond to the TES-ST. The questions on the TES-ST are multiplechoice, Likert-scale, and open-ended.
+It is estimated that approximately 94,848 trainees per year will respond to the TES ST. The questions on the TES ST are multiple-choice, Likert-scale, and open-ended.
 The survey includes about 33 items and will take approximately 10 minutes to complete.

-• Training Exit Survey Cover Page State/Tribal Version (TES-CP-ST)-Revised.
+• Training Exit Survey Cover Page State/Tribal Version (TES CP)- Revision.
 State and Tribal grantees are required to report aggregate training participant information for all training conducted as part of their suicide prevention programs.
-These data are aggregated from existing data sources, some of which are attendance sheets, management information systems, etc. Grantees are responsible for aggregating these data and submitting to the crosssite evaluation team using the TES-CP-ST on a quarterly basis.
-It is estimated that abstracting this information will take 25 minutes.
+These data are aggregated from existing data sources, some of which are attendance sheets, management information systems, etc. Grantees are responsible for aggregating these data and submitting to the cross-site evaluation team using the TES CP.